 Each year we receive more than 300 applications for our three resident positions in neurosurgery.
 Based on these applications, we select approximately 50-60 applicants to formally interview with our team.
 We have three interview periods each year, in November, December, and January.
-Due to the COVID-19, interveiws will be conducted virtually for the 2020-21 interview season.

 For more information please contact:

 Department of Neurosurgery, Residency Program Coordinator